 What are single parents looking for when planning family travel?
-Like most parents, they want minimal stress and maximum time together.
+Like most parents, they want minimal stress and maximum time together during their family vacation.

 Here are five possibilities:

 Slow down at Feather Down Farm, one of three working farms in the United States and 50 in Europe that welcome families interested in learning about sustainable farm practices, healthy eating and life with chickens, goats and lambs.
 A parent might head out for a hike or settle in with a book, while the kids learn to churn butter or collect eggs for breakfast.
 Visit the Honesty Shop where family members can peruse local produce and other items, sign up for what looks interesting and perhaps craft a dinner from their purchases.
 Spacious tents, with authentic detail, offer a private room for adults as well as a cozy “cupboard bed” where kids can tuck away for the night.